Captains and mates supervise other workers.

 - Ensure the safety of all people and cargo on board

 These workers, sometimes called merchant mariners, work on a variety of ships.

-Some operate large deep-sea container ships to transport manufactured goods around the world.
+Some operate large deep-sea container ships to transport manufactured goods and refrigerated cargos around the world.

 Others work on bulk carriers that move heavy commodities, such as coal or iron ore, across the oceans and over the Great Lakes.

 Still others work on both large and small tankers that carry oil and other liquid products around the country and the world.
 Others work on supply ships that transport equipment and supplies to offshore oil and gas platforms.

 Workers on tugboats help barges and other boats maneuver in small harbors and at sea.

 Salvage vessels that offer emergency services also employ merchant mariners.